streamdal/streamdal/docs/install/ecs/README.md

 3. **Container Images**: Update the container image paths if you're using different registries or image names.

 4. **Scaling**: The number of task replicas for each service can be adjusted using the `DesiredCount` property in the respective service definitions.

+## Connect to Streamdal Server via SDK

+From within your AWS VPC, you should be able to connect to the Streamdal server via the service discovery URL streamdal-server.local:8082.
+It can take as long as 30 minutes for this URL to propagate out to your AWS services.

 ## Cleanup